 "ComplyRight locked down the system prior to announcing the breach, which is important, because when organizations announce too quickly, we see copycat attacks hit the already vulnerable situation," Desai said.

 Mike Sanchez, chief information security officer of United Data Technologies, an IT technology and services firm in Doral, Fla., said the things the firm did right are "they disabled the platform and performed a forensic investigation to understand the cause of the breach, as well as the breadth of the malicious actor's actions."

 But Sanchez said the firm's statement, which he described as a "very high-level summary," lacked many specifics, including the exact flaw that was used to gain access to the data.

-The Identity Theft Resource Center reported that as of the first six months of this year, there were 668 breaches exposing nearly 22.5 million records.
+The Identity Theft Resource Center reported that as of the six months of this year, there were 668 breaches exposing nearly 22.5 million records.